tereza-org/tereza/apps/developers/README.md

-# Tereza Tech Website
+# Tereza Tech Developers

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Check out our [Developers Docs](https://developers.terezatech.com) for more information.